 Conspiracy is of the same grade and degree as the most serious offense that is the object of this offense.
 Thus, conspiring to commit a Class B felony, means you face Class B felony penalties.
-Exception conspiring to commit a Class A felony is a Class B felony.
+An exception is conspiring to commit a Class A felony, which is a Class B felony.

 Important Information About This Crime in Connecticut

 You can be convicted of both the principal crime, such as robbery, and get convicted of conspiracy to commit robbery and get sentenced to prison for both crimes.
 107 Conn.
 App.
 164. Acts as opposed to words can be sufficient to establish a conspiracy.
 38 Conn.
 Supp.
 374. You can be guilty of any and all acts of your co-conspirators if those acts are in furtherance of the conspiracy, even if you do not explicitly agree to the acts.
 This is because a conspiracy is an on-going and continuous offense.
 This is known as Pinkerton liability and is based on a decision by the Supreme Court.
 1 Conn.
 App.
 524.

 Notice that there must be an agreement to commit a crime.
 Therefore, you may have a defense if you can prove that the other person did not agree to commit the crime.
 Specifically, if the other individual is a undercover officer or cooperating witness, this could provide a defense.
 There is no such thing as the crime of conspiracy to commit manslaughter.
 274 Conn.
 134.

 Renunciation of a Conspiracy

 Renunciation is a defense to the charge of conspiracy.
 This happens when someone, after conspiring to commit a crime, thwarts the success of the conspiracy.
 This renunciation must be made under circumstances manifesting a complete and voluntary renunciation of the criminal purpose.